HigherOrderCO/Kind/base/Lit/Litereum.md

 -------

 LitCons uses a configuration of WOTS for message authentication, based on the Keccak256 function.
 To be able to sign messages, an user must first generate a random 256-bit word as its seed.
-From this seed, the user can generate private keys by concatenating `keccak(seed | n | i)` for each natural number `i` up to `32` (exclusive), where `n` is the number of the private key.
+From this seed, the user can generate private keys by concatenating and hashing `keccak(seed | n | i)` for each natural number `i` up to `32` (exclusive), where `n` is the number of the private key.
 That is:

 ```
 function private_key(seed, n):